axyut/dairygo/README.md

 ## dairy management with htmx, golang, templ

-For a friend's dairy.
+For a client's dairy.
 Has a simple UI to add daily transactions and view monthly reports.

 ### used